quixio/quix-streams/docs/write.md

 ## Create / Attach to a Stream

 [Streams](/sdk/features/streaming-context) are the central context of data in Quix.
-Streams make easy to manage, discover, and work with your data.
-They are key to good data governance in your organisation.
+Streams make it easy to manage, discover, and work with your data.
+They are key to good data governance in your organization.
 Also, Streams are vital for [parallelizing](/sdk/features/horizontal-scaling) huge data loads with an infinite number of data sources.

-You can create as many streams as you want using the `create_stream` method of your `OutputTopic` instance.
+You can create as many streams as you want using the `create_stream` method of your `OutputTopic` instance: